Graphics tablet: Types

 Passive tablets make use of electromagnetic induction technology, where the horizontal and vertical wires of the tablet operate as both transmitting and receiving coils (as opposed to the wires of the RAND Tablet which only transmit).
 The tablet generates an electromagnetic signal, which is received by the LC circuit in the stylus.
 The wires in the tablet then change to a receiving mode and read the signal generated by the stylus.
 Modern arrangements also provide pressure sensitivity and one or more buttons, with the electronics for this information present in the stylus.
 On older tablets, changing the pressure on the stylus nib or pressing a button changed the properties of the LC circuit, affecting the signal generated by the pen, which modern ones often encode into the signal as a digital data stream.
 By using electromagnetic signals, the tablet is able to sense the stylus position without the stylus having to even touch the surface, and powering the pen with this signal means that devices used with the tablet never need batteries.
-Activslate 50, the model used with Promethean white boards, also uses a hybrid of this technology.
+ActivSlate 50, the model used with Promethean whiteboards, also uses a hybrid of this technology.